 The City of Homer routinely monitors your drinking water according to Federal and State laws.
-The table below shows the results of our monitoring from January 1st to December 31st, 2021, unless otherwise noted.
+The table below shows the results of our monitoring from January 1st to December 31st, 2023, unless otherwise noted.
 The State requires monitoring for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-ADEC has granted us a monitoring waiver for Synthetic Organic Compounds (SOC) for the 2020-2022 period.
-We are not required to monitor during the waivered compliance period.
-We will continue to apply for waiver renewal at the end of each compliance period.